 - Treatment for prostate cancer, which lowers testosterone levels

 - Hypogonadism, a severe deficiency in the male sex hormone

 The risk of osteoporosis increases with age.
 As we get older we make less new bone while continuning to lose bonel.

 Having a family history of osteoporosis, especially hip fracture, puts you at a higher risk.
 Genetic diseases, such as cystic fibrosis, glycogen storage diseases, or homocystinuria also play a role in higher osteoporosis risk.

-Your risk of developing osteoporosis increases if you have a restrictive diet, such as not getting enough calcium or vitamin D .
-An excess of phosphorous in your diet may increase your risk if your calcium and/or vitamin D intakes are low.
+Your risk of developing osteoporosis increases if you have a restrictive diet, such as not getting enough calories, calcium or vitamin D .
+An excess of phosphorous in your diet, usually from colas, may increase your risk if your calcium and/or vitamin D intakes are low.
 Excessive use of alcohol , coffee, or tea may also increase your risk of osteoporosis.

 Lack of Exercise

 Regular exercise , especially weight-bearing and resistance exercise, helps strengthen bones.
 Therefore, if you do not exercise on a regular basis, you may increase your risk of developing osteoporosis.
 Individuals who do not exercise regularly also tend to have weaker muscles and poorer balance, which can lead to falls and fractures.